 Working in partnership with an environmental organisation, our objective was to test and measure whether sharing personal stories of connection to nature increases people’s nature-place attachment and encourages pro-environmental behaviour.
 The data collected from the project would be used to drive their environmental mission forward.

 Our role was to create a physical art installation that captured public and media attention and produced an immersive digital experience that captured people's stories and reflections of place and nature.
-Due to a change in organisational priorities, the installation didn’t go ahead.

 We worked with local artists, fabricators and the client to develop a campaign strategy, creative, digital (UX/UI) design and physical installation.